 “Sydney?
 Talk to me, what’s going on in there?”
 Dixon asked.

 “Amelia’s chair is wired to explosives that are rigged to detonate if she leaves the chair,” Syd reported, sighing.
 “We have less than three minutes to figure out what weighs the same as her,” she finished up.

 “Good luck,” Dixon said.
-Sydney rushed around the almost empty factory and came up with a one hundred thirty pound tin canister of flour.
+Sydney rushed around the almost empty factory and came up with a one hundred thirty-pound tin canister of flour.
 She didn’t see the cameras watching her intently.

 “One… two…” Sydney and Amelia said in unison.
 “Three!”
-In one deft move, Amelia leapt off the chair and Sydney placed the flour tin on the chair.
+In one deft move, Amelia leaped off the chair and Sydney placed the flour tin on the chair.
 Instinctively, both Amelia and Sydney dove for cover, as the scale readjusted.
 Nothing happened.

 “Let’s go,” Sydney said, hurrying Amelia away.

 Back in Los Angeles, Amelia was debriefed just in case.
 SD-6’s doctors tended her wounds and led her to a room where she could recuperate.